calebchoban/amiga_halo_finder/README.md

 ### 1. AHF

 Copy the AHF job script into ./halo/ahf/.
-Set various parameters if you need such as start and end snaps (startno, endno) and if there are multiple file for each snapshot (multi_snap).
+Set various parameters if you need such as start and end snaps (startnum, endnum) and if there are multiple file for each snapshot (multi_snap).
 Then submit the job:
 ```console
 qsub AHF.sh
 ```